Hyouka (TV series): Broadcast and distribution

 Hyouka aired 22 episodes from April 22 to September 15, 2012, and was broadcast on Tokyo MX, Chiba TV, Television Saitama, Television Kanagawa, KBS Kyoto, Sun Television, Gifu Broadcasting System, Mie Television, TVQ Kyushu Broadcasting, and BS11.
 Its PV was released in March 2012, and the first episode was played on April 14, 2012, at Kadokawa Cinema in Shinjuku as a special event.
 It also received a bonus original video animation, and was streamed via Ustream on July 8, 2012.
 The OVA was later re-released as a Blu-ray disk along with Hyoukas third manga volume.

-Hyouka was also distributed internationally.
-In the United States, Funimation Entertainment (now known as Crunchyroll, LLC) acquired the license to Hyouka and released it on home media in North America on July 4, 2017, with its own English dub production, directed by Mike McFarland and Cris George, starring Madeleine Morris, Adam Gibbs, Jill Harris and Dallas Reid.
-In addition to the home video release, Hyouka also streamed on the Funimation (until April 2024) and Crunchyroll (which Funimation acquired in 2021) video-on-demand services.
-The series is distributed in the British Isles by Anime Limited through Funimation.
+In North America, Funimation (later Crunchyroll, LLC) acquired the license to Hyouka and released it on home media on July 4, 2017, with its own English dub production, directed by Mike McFarland and Cris George.
+In addition to the home video release, Hyouka was also streamed on its streaming service.
+The series was distributed in the United Kingdom and Ireland by Anime Limited until 2019.
+After Funimation acquired Manga Entertainment's UK business operations, Funimation re-released the series in the United Kingdom and Ireland on November 22, 2021.
+Following the acquisition of Crunchyroll by Sony, Funimation's parent company, the series was moved to Crunchyroll.
 Hyouka also aired on television via Animax Asia in Southeast Asia and Hong Kong.
 In South Korea, Mirage Entertainment produced a Korean dubbed home video edition of the series.